Movie Reviews & News

 Get the latest news about what's going on at the Tropic, plus movie reviews from our in-house critics, Shirrel Rhoades and Ian Brockway.
 You’ll also find reviews from film festivals and advance screening movies.
 Want to make sure you never miss a thing?
 Follow the Tropic on Facebook for daily updates!

-Tropic Sprockets: Coup de Chance
+Tropic Sprockets: Queer

 READ MORE

-Front Row at the Movies: Thunder Rolls
+Front Row at the Movies: Elf

 READ MORE